informatics-isi-edu/ermrest/docs/api-doc/rest-catalog.md

 - `"id"`: The desired _alias_ to bind (default is a service-generated serial number)
 - `"owner"`: Initial access control list for the alias (default is the requesting client's identity)
 - `"alias_target"`: Storage catalog to bind with the new alias (default unbound)
+- `"name"`: A short, human-readable name or title string for the catalog (default is untitled)
+- `"description"`: A markdown-formatted, human-readable description for the catalog (default is empty)
+- `"is_persistent"`: A boolean.
+When false, a deployment MAY perform auto-expiry.
+Supplying a value may be forbidden by policy.
+(Default is deployment-specific.)

+The `name`, `description`, and `is_persistent` parameters are an extension understood when the service feature-advertisement includes `"registry_catalog": true`.
+The resulting metadata will then be visible in the corresponding entry in the registy.

 An unbound alias can reserve the alias for future use by clients permitted by the adminstrative access control list.